 Tick the Advanced options box, and you open up a whole wealth of options: resize, rotate, crop, change colour depth and DPI, adjust lighting and colours, add a border, and watermark your images with text or an image.
 Once you've set things up, click Convert and watch the program do in seconds what would take you minutes or even hours to achieve on your own.

-- Added "Auto-Resize" option to the image-scanning tool
+- Added option "Crop to Fit Full Screen" to the Slide Show tool